pawarrachana06/PostGreSQL-Notes/README.md

 ## CRUD operations

-Table : A table is a collection of related data held in a a table format within a database
+Table : A table is a collection of related data held in a  table format within a database

 1.Create table